rigitano/clean-md/README.txt

-internet connection is necessary for this to work,  becausethere in the index.html that get something on the internet to create the terminal
+the web page stores commands to be pasted in your desider terminal